Can this bible be saved? Yes. Yes, it can.

 Look at the photo above of personal bible with a badly damaged paper cover.
 The cover probably looked like leather when it was new, but in fact it thick paper embossed with a leather texture.
-Many of the pages are loose and the first few are torn along their outside edges because the cover no longer protected them from wear.
+Many of the pages were loose and the first few were torn along their outside edges, because the cover no longer protected them from wear.
 I removed the old cover, mended the loose pages and reattached them, taking advantage of the chance to strengthen the old sewing while I was at it.

 The bible didn’t have endbands or marker ribbons, so I added some.
 I also made new endpapers out of red marbled paper.
 The customer picked out the colors for the paper, the ribbons, and the leather.